Learn more about the history, science and policy behind GDF

 At this stage, no host site for a GDF has been identified and discussions are happening with communities around England and Wales.
-A Working Group has been formed in Copeland Borough to start exploring whether a GDF is right for Copeland and whether Copeland is the right area for a GDF.
+Working Groups and Community Partnerships have been formed in different areas of the country to start exploring whether a GDF is right for their area and whether their area is right for a GDF.
 This will be a consent-based, partnership approach, with Right of Withdrawal by the community right up to a Test of Public Support.

 What is radioactive waste and where does it come from?